Ashank007/ipc_legal_chatbot/README.md

 # IPC Legal Chatbot

-A web application for tracking packages and managing courier services.

 ## 📄 Overview

-The IPC Legal Chatbot is a sophisticated Streamlit-based application designed to democratize access to legal information, specifically concerning the Indian Penal Code (IPC).
+- The IPC Legal Chatbot is a sophisticated Streamlit-based application designed to democratize access to legal information, specifically concerning the Indian Penal Code (IPC).
 It empowers users to quickly find simple and accurate explanations of IPC sections through an intuitive chat interface.

-At its core, this chatbot utilizes a Retrieval-Augmented Generation (RAG) pipeline.
+- At its core, this chatbot utilizes a Retrieval-Augmented Generation (RAG) pipeline.
 This cutting-edge architecture combines the precision of information retrieval with the generative power of Large Language Models (LLMs).
 It leverages FAISS for efficient similarity search, Sentence-Transformers for converting text into meaningful embeddings, and Ollama to run the powerful Llama 3.1 model locally for generating concise and relevant legal explanations.

+- Data Coverage: The chatbot's knowledge base specifically covers IPC sections ranging from **121A to 511.**

 ## ✨ Features